 3.In the Select an operator box, select is.

 4.In the Select a value box, select Error Printing.

 5.Press Enter or click outside the box.
 A list of documents that encountered printing errors appears.

 The following tips may help with additional troubleshooting.

-●If Ringtail automatically submits additional print jobs, you can view all of them on the Portal Home > Processing > Jobs page.
+●If the application automatically submits additional print jobs, you can view all of them on the Portal Home > Processing > Jobs page.
 However, only one print log will appear on the production's History page.
 The History page does not indicate that the print job is complete until all of the print jobs have completed and each rendition in the production has a production print status of Printed or Error Printing.

 ●To successfully print a rendition document that appears with a Queued status, on the Documents page, use the Code pane to change the Production Print Status field to Not Printed.
 For more information about using the Code pane, see Code documents.